You may follow this too, Cheers!

 Mail will no longer have a storage limit as of this coming May.
 Yahoo!
 Mail vice president John Kremer announced the decision in a blog

-post early this morning, writing that their users now have the "freedom
+early this morning, writing that their users now have the "freedom

 to never worry about deleting old messages again."